-Still in a borrowed kitchen…still making cookies.
+Still in a borrowed kitchen…still making cookies (specifically, licorice heart cookies for Valentine’s Day).
 Despite the chaotic state of my scattered supplies, I should note said borrowed kitchen is still infinitely nicer than the galley kitchen of our former DC rowhouse.
 (I cut out and decorated hundreds of cookies, 2 to 3 at a time, for my book using about 1 foot of counterspace.)
 Plus, our hosts’ oven actually seems to work at the right temperature.
 And it has lots of fancy buttons.

 you will need:

 Red licorice lace or Twizzlers cherry “pull n’ peel” (the latter much easier to find)

 heart cookie cutter(s) (I used medium, 3″, and small, 1 1/2″)

 Americolor soft gel pastes (Bright White and Electric Pink)